 Neem grows naturally in sub-humid to moderately humid subtropical and tropical climates, generally frost-free areas with annual lows of 16 to 25°C, annual highs of 25 to 37°C, annual rainfall of 500 to 3500 mm and a dry season of 3 to 8 months.

-New plants are usually started from seed, which lose their viability quickly and should be sown within two weeks of harvesting the fruit from the tree.
+New plants are usually started from seed, which loses its viability quickly and should be sown within two weeks of harvesting the fruit from the tree.

 Neem trees perform best on free-draining clay-loam, loam and sandy-loam soils of a slightly acid to moderately alkaline nature, generally with a pH of 5.0 to 8.5, and on sites with full sun exposure.

-It has poor tolerance to flooding, waterlogged or slow-draining soils, which causes the taproot to rot.
-Reports on the tree's tolerance to saline soils are conflicting, ranging from generally intolerant to a high tolerance of up to 10 grams of dissolved salt per litre of water.
+It has poor tolerance for flooding, waterlogged or slow-draining soils, which can cause the taproot to rot.
+Reports on the tree's tolerance to saline soils conflict, ranging from generally intolerant to highly tolerant, with estimates of up to 10 grams of dissolved salt per litre of water.

 Fruit-eating animals and birds disperse the seed, sometimes far from the parent tree.
 Neem is classed as an invasive species in Australia, a term applied to the most serious weeds of the environment and agriculture.
-The tree also has a habit of sprouting suckers from the roots.
+The tree also tends to sprout suckers from the roots.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston